 5. Time-sharing Operating System

 The time-sharing OS is an extension of the multiprogramming OS, also known as a multitasking OS.
 In a time-sharing OS, the system can handle multiple jobs simultaneously, and here, multiple users share the processing time.
 This type of OS allocates resources to multiple processes in a time slot.
 The primary objective is to boost the interactive reaction time.

 With the Time-sharing OS, users at different locations or terminals can access the same computer simultaneously.
 Here, the CPU uses the switching mechanism that helps it to switch from one job to another so that each job gets equal processing time.
 The time each job gets to process is referred to as quantum.
-When the time interval of one job gets over, the processor switches to another job.
+When the time interval of one job is over, the processor switches to another job.

 - Each task receives an equal opportunity to get processed.